Marguerite Müller-Yao: Life

 Dr. Marguerite Müller-Yao lived from 1949 to 1964 in Taipei/Taiwan, Republic of China.
-There she received an education as painter and Calligraph from Pu Ru (Pu Xinyu (溥 心 畬)).
+There she received an education as painter and Calligrapher from Pu Ru (Pu Xinyu (溥 心 畬)).

 Since September 1964, she lived in Germany.
-From 1966 until 1974, she studied at the Staatliche Kunstakademie Düsseldorf with Joseph Fassbender (1966–1969) and Gert Weber called Weberg (1969–1974) and passed 1974 the First State Examination for the Arts Teaching Profession.
+From 1966 until 1974, she studied at the Staatliche Kunstakademie Düsseldorf with Joseph Fassbender (1966–1969) and Gert Weber called Weberg (1969–1974) and in 1974 passed the First State Examination for the Arts Teaching Profession.
 From 1974 until 1977, she was active as a lecturer at the University of Bonn Studio for Arts Education.
 Marguerite Müller-Yao received a doctorate (PhD) in 1985 at the University of Bonn with her studies of Arts History, East Asian Arts History and Sinology with Eduard Trier, Eleanor von Erdberg and Rolf Trauzettel and with a dissertation about the Influence of Chinese Calligraphy on Western Informel Painting.

 From 1964 until 2012, she also participated as a painter at various national and international art exhibitions.